hairizuanbinnoorazman/blog/content/newposts/30180516_gopherconLessons.md

 - Interesting point raised: _Make your functions accept context: you'll be glad you did_
 - Difficulty of doing debugging and root cause analysis - central logging systems as well as good monitoring and alerting systems would be helpful

+## Optimize for Correctness

+- Article that was used in the presentation: https://github.com/ardanlabs/gotraining/blob/master/topics/go/README.md
+- More code == more bugs; lesser code is better
+- Every decision made comes at a cost, more abstractions might result in more complexity making it difficult to predict the performance of the code etc

 ## The Lost Art of Bondage

 - Some C applications are just too expensive to be ported over to Golang; instead, bindings are introduced.
 Golang has a library called cGo which would interface with such C code.
 Examples of c code interfaced with that was brought up during the talk is Cuda